-- Professional engineers were utilised to determine the cost of rehabilitation of landfill sites as well as the remaining useful life of each specific landfill site. - Interest rates (investment rate) linked to prime was used to calculate the effect of time value of money.
+- Professional engineers were utilised to determine the cost of rehabilitation of landfill sites as well as the remaining useful life of each specific landfill site. - Contract Price Adjustment factor (CPA) was used to calculate the effect of time value of money.